vanphan24/locality-aware-routing/README.md

 kubectl port-forward service/dashboard 9002:9002
 ```

-Open browser, to ```http://localhost:9002``` and confirm counter is incrementing on the Dashbaord web UI.
+Open browser to ```http://localhost:9002``` and confirm counter is incrementing on the Dashbaord web UI.

 Deploy the second counting instance.